shermp/Nuked-SC55-CLAP/README.md

 ```

 On macOS, you can also put the `ROMs` folder in the `Resources` folder inside
-the application bundle.
+the `Nuked-SC55.clap` application bundle.

-Here are the required files and their SHA256 hashes per model.
-Lookup is
+Here is the list of required files for each supported model and their SHA256
-performed by filename, so make sure the names match exactly.
+hashes.
+Lookup is performed by filename, so make sure the names match exactly.

 ```
 SC-55-v2.00/sc55_rom1.bin        76f646bc03f66dbee7606f2181d4ea76f05ece7d